MWATelescope/mwa_skymap/README.md

 # mwa_skymap
-All-sky maps and movies showing the MWA telescope primary beam
+All-sky maps and movies showing the MWA telescope primary beam, based on the 'plot_MWAconstellations.py' script by David Kaplan.

 This package uses the  mwa_hyperbeam package (or, optionally, the old mwa_pb package) to generate all-sky maps of one or more MWA observations, showing the